 Who do you think I am?

-FTT Identity will explore the latest initiatives, technologies and concepts driving the financial industry’s approach to Digital Identity.
+At Future Identity Finance we explore the latest initiatives, technologies and concepts driving the financial industry’s approach to Digital Identity.
 How can banks, governments and technology providers come together to create a framework for the future?

 Identity: The missing piece of the FinTech puzzle?